 Until next time, I will see you on the ball field.

-Jay Holgate is an SEC analyst, freelance writer and editor of SEC Sports Report.
+Jay Holgate is an SEC sports analyst, freelance writer, and executive coach based in Atlanta, Georgia.
 He can be heard around the South on sports radio.
-He can be reached at editor (at) SECsportsReport (dot) com.
+He can be reached at editor@SECsportsReport.com